Our data Protection Officer

 Davies McKerr Ltd (davies+mckerr) are a brand strategy agency utilising multiple research techniques to obtain insight and opinion from you and then shape it into effective and inspiring solutions and ideas for our clients.
-Our registered office is 25 Newman St, London W1T 1PN and our company registration number is 05310125.
+Our registered office is 7-8 Market Place, London, W1W 8AG and our company registration number is 05310125.

 We are committed to meeting the requirements of all applicable data protection legislation and requirements, including the following laws, codes and standards: